 Peter gives us another choice.
 While the other disciples huddled in disbelief, one curious and courageous disciple chose to visit the tomb and left amazed.
 "Why do you look for the living among the dead?
 Jesus is not here, he is risen."
-Jesus' life gives us life.
+Jesus' life gives us new life in God's kingdom now.
 Let's be amazed.